#HeTouchedMe – Chapter Six #amwriting #amreading #sylLit

 “Are you ever coming back to work?”

-In the beginning of the partnership they had been close, but Reginald’s over confidence seemed to drive a wedge in their friendship and then eventually their partnership.
-Now Magnum didn’t care if the business was successful or not.
+At the beginning of the partnership, they had been close, but Reginald’s overconfidence seemed to drive a wedge into their friendship and, eventually, their partnership.
+Now, Magnum didn’t care if the business was successful or not.
 He only did what he had to do to get by.

 Reginald said behind him, “If you hear from her, just call me, Magnum.”